A $p$-Converse theorem for Real Quadratic Fields: Abstract

 \section{Abstract}

 Let $E$ be an elliptic curve defined over a real quadratic field $F$.
 Let $p > 5$ be a rational prime that is inert in $F$ and assume that $E$ has split multiplicative reduction at the prime $\p$ of $F$ dividing $p$.
 Let $\Varpi(E/F)$ denote the Tate-Shafarevich group of $E$ over $F$ and $ L(E/F,s) $ be the Hasse-Weil complex $L$-function of $E$ over $F$.
-Under some technical assumptions, we show that
+In this setting, we establish a rank 1 $p$-converse theorem to Zhang's generalisation of Gross-Zagier and Kolyvagin theorem.
+More precisely, under some technical assumptions, we show that

-We also indicate an application to a $p$-converse theorem in a parallel setting over $\q$.
+We also indicate an application to a $p$-converse to Gross-Zagier and Kolyvagin theorem in a parallel setting over $\q$.